Cytomegalovirus (CMV) Antibodies, IgM and IgG (Sendout)

 - Receiving Instructions

-Centrifuge and transfer serum to a separate vial.
-Refrigerate.
+Centrifuge sample and aliquot serum to a separate vial.
+Refrigerate serum.

 Sendouts:

-Reject Due To: Gross hemolysis, gross lipemia, gross icterus, heat-inactivated specimen.
+Reject Due To: Gross hemolysis, gross lipemia, gross icterus, heat-inactivation, or additives (eg, biocides, antioxidants).

 - Misc Sendout